Iyosiprograming/cinview/README.md

 - Movie details and trailers integration
 - User login and saved lists
 - More advanced filters (mood, decade, language, etc.)
-- Deploy as Telegram bot for conversational experience

 ---